cemtassinari/RoboND-Rover-Project-INTRO_CEMT/writeup_template.md

 ###### Moments where the rover get stucked (see.."/autodrive2") -> Again an urge of evolving the decision tree;
 ###### Strong inverse correlation between area mapped and time of mapping.

-**Note: I recorded one run to show the results I got with my settings.
-I intend to get better results in the future. **
+**Note: I recorded 2 runs that are saved in the folders: "../video_auto" and "../autodrive2" .
+The visual settings are shown below  **
+ ![alt text][image3]